Keeeeeyyyyya/SnapSearch/README.md

 ## Conclusion

-The Image Search App is designed to provide a fast, reliable, and visually appealing platform for users to search and explore images.
+The SnapSearch app is designed to provide a fast, reliable, and visually appealing platform for users to search and explore images.
 It’s perfect for anyone looking for inspiration, references, or just a fun image browsing experience.
 With its efficient use of HTML, CSS, and JavaScript, the app is not only functional but also elegant and easy to use.